Cabozantinib

 Description of selected adverse reactions

-Data for the following reactions are based on patients who received 60 mg cabozantinib qd po in the pivotal studies in RCC following prior VEGF-targeted therapy and in treatment-naïve RCC and in HCC following prior systemic therapy.
+Data for the following reactions are based on patients who received cabozantinib 60 mg orally once daily as monotherapy in the pivotal studies in RCC following prior VEGF-targeted therapy and in treatment-naïve RCC, in HCC following prior systemic therapy, in DTC in patient refractory or not eligible to radioactive iodine (RAI) who have progressed during or after prior systemic therapy, in progressive NET following prior systemic therapy or in patients who received cabozantinib 40 mg orally once daily in combination with nivolumab in first-line advanced RCC.

 Gastrointestinal (GI) perforation

-In the study in RCC following prior VEGF-targeted therapy (METEOR), GI perforations were reported in 0.9% (3/331) of cabozantinib-treated RCC patients.
+In the RCC study (METEOR), GI perforations were reported in 0.9% (3/331) of cabozantinib-treated RCC patients.
 Events were Grade 2 or 3.
 Median time to onset was 10.0 weeks.

 In the treatment-naïve RCC study (CABOSUN), GI perforations were reported in 2.6% (2/78) of cabozantinib-treated patients.
 Events were Grade 4 and 5.